Pitch decks are a necessary evil.

 - Pick a font that is readily available across most systems.
 Go with standard stuff, stay away from fonts that need to be purchased, downloaded, installed.
 DON'T use Comic Sans MS .

-- For an even more professional look, pick two fonts - one for headings and one for paragraphs.
+- For a professional feel, pick two fonts - one for headings and one for paragraphs.
 Don't guess, use FontPair to find good pairs of fonts.

-- Stick to 3 to 4 font sizes across your deck.
-A larger one for titles, a normal one for paragraphs, and a smaller one for notes and footers.
+- Stick to 3 to 4 font sizes across the whole deck.
+A larger font for titles, a medium font for paragraphs, and a smaller font for notes and footers.

-- Same with colors: less is more.
+- With colors, less is more.
 I usually go with a primary color (e.g. bright red), a secondary color (e.g. softer version of the same red), and a background color (e.g. plain white).
 Play around with Adobe Color if you are indecisive.

 Many founders add a footer with supposedly important information.
 The most extreme "footer cases" include logo, company name, a "CONFIDENTIAL" mention, date, and slide number.